Psychological Abuse – a Horror Story Behind Closed Doors

 - Torturing you over and over again using your weaknesses.

-The effects may not be that obvious because there’s no physical evidence but once we have a clue, we can easily spot the effects of the psychological trauma of abuse.
+The effects of psychological abuse in marriage may not be that obvious because there’s no physical evidence.
+Still, once we have a clue, we can easily spot the effects of the psychological trauma of abuse.

 - No longer shows interest in personal development